obsidiansystems/obelisk/lib/route/docs/introduction.md

   => Encoder check parse Text PageName
 ```

-The `singlePathSegmentEncoder` may be thought of as a function from `Text -> PageName`, and because
-`Encoder`s are bidirectional, we may also think of this as a function from `PageName -> Text`.
+The `singlePathSegmentEncoder` is an `Encoder` that will ignore any query parameters and focus only
+on a single segment in the path, disregarding any further segments.
+Using the intuition of thinking
+about `Encoder` like a pure function, this particular one is like a function from `Text` to
+`PageName`.

-We need an `Encoder` that acts as a function from `Text -> UserID` in one direction and `UserID ->
+We will also need an `Encoder` that to go from `UserID` to `Text`.
+This is where the `Wrapped`
-Text` in the other.
-This is where the `Wrapped` typeclass we derived earlier comes in handy as that
+typeclass we derived earlier comes in handy as that typeclass is a generalisation of these
-typeclass is a generalisation of these functions.
-The following `Encoder` leverages this typeclass
-to provide this `Encoder`:
+functions.
+The following `Encoder` leverages this typeclass to provide this `Encoder`:

 ```haskell
 unwrappedEncoder